futuring-architectures/futuring-architectures.github.io/index.md

 **F**uturing **A**rchitectures for **S**ustaining **T**ransitions.

-This emphasises the strategic intent and infinitely iterative nature of the framework.
+This emphasises the strategic intent and [infinitely iterative](/framework/#infinite-iteration) nature of the framework.
-🤭 It also works as a convenient adjective in many situations.
+It also works as a convenient adjective in many situations 🤭.